srujayk/srujayk/README.md

 ### Hey! 👋

 I'm Srujay!
-I study EECS and Business at UC Berkeley. 🐻
+I study EECS and Business at UC Berkeley 🐻

 <!--
 **srujayk/srujayk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.